Circuit Analysis : the Boss BD2

 Write a comment

-What is the second letter of the word xfqpo?
+What is the third letter of the word eghm?